garthgoldwater/letsdothis/readme.md

 It's a nightmare.
 The two most obvious examples are potlucks and camping trips.
-You need to keep track of who is bringing what and you have a set of requirements.
+You need to keep track of who is bringing what and you have a set of things that definitely need to be brought by someone.
 So Let's Do This (again, please help me with the name) lets you collaborate on a group outline with accompanying chats.

 Hopefully it will become robust enough that you can even "spin off" smaller